 The First Week

-Most babies lose around 5–10% of their birth weight in the first few days after birth.
+Most little one's lose around 5–10% of their birth weight in the first few days after birth.
 This is completely normal and mainly due to the loss of excess fluid.
-Babies typically regain this lost weight within two weeks.
+Little one's typically regain this lost weight within two weeks.

-If a baby loses more than 10% or fails to regain weight after two weeks, it’s best to seek guidance from a healthcare professional.
+If a children loses more than 10% or fails to regain weight after two weeks, it’s best to seek guidance from a healthcare professional.

 The First Six Months

 The most rapid weight gain occurs in this period.
-Babies usually gain about 150–200g per week in the early months.
-Breastfeeding plays a key role in supporting healthy weight gain during the first six months, and monitoring feeding practices helps ensure proper growth.
-By five or six months old, many babies would have doubled their birth weight.
+Little one's usually gain about 150–200g per week in the early months. maternal feeding plays a key role in supporting healthy weight gain during the first six months, and monitoring feeding practices helps ensure proper growth.
+By five or six months old, many little one's would have doubled their birth weight.

 Six to Twelve Months

 Weight gain continues but slows slightly.
-Babies usually gain about 85–140g per week and often triple their birth weight by their first birthday.
-Some babies, particularly boys, may follow a higher weight trajectory during this period, which is normal and reflects typical growth patterns.
+Little one's usually gain about 85–140g per week and often triple their birth weight by their first birthday.
+Some little one's, particularly boys, may follow a higher weight trajectory during this period, which is normal and reflects typical growth patterns.

 After One Year